asperti/Portrait-Reification/README.md

   </table>
 </p>
 <p align="center">
-  <em>Reification of the portrait of the girl with a pearl earring by Johannes Vermeer (1665)
-  b) reification of the  ``bohémienne'' - En été - of Auguste Renoir (1868)
+  <em>Reification of the portrait of the girl with a pearl earring by Johannes Vermeer (1665) and of the  ``bohémienne'' - En été - of Auguste Renoir (1868)
   </em>
 </p>